phoebeelimdink/govdink/_configuration/2b-home-basic-config.md

 * `permalink`: the URL of the home page.
 In almost all cases, this value will be `/`

-* `notification`: a blue banner that will appear in the hero banner that can display any notification you would like to show users, such as urgent updates.
+* `notification`: a banner that will appear in the hero banner that can display any notification you would like to show users, such as urgent updates.
 The content here can be written in HTML. *Optional*

 * `sections`: a list of sections on the home page.
 Further details on the sections are covered in the following pages.
 You can refer to the sample configuration for the specific syntax of the configuration